 We offer a five-year, non-pyramidal general surgical residency training program, approved for 77 resident positions and to graduate ten chief residents in general surgery each year.

-The internship has twenty-nine positions: nine categorical general surgery residents and eighteen preliminary positions in general surgery for individuals preparing for a residency in another discipline.
+The internship has thirty positions: ten categorical general surgery residents and 21 preliminary positions in general surgery for individuals preparing for a residency in another discipline.
 The final two positions are Urology preliminary positions.
 There are also five preliminary positions available for a second clinical year of surgical training.

 With the requirements of the Residency Review Committee and the American Board of Surgery, we provide a broad, well-balanced surgical experience that can be adjusted to the career goals of individual residents.
 Every effort is made to assure that each resident receives a uniform experience to fulfill the specific requirements of the American Board of Surgery.

-2014 incoming interns at OR training day with Dr. Tom Robinson, Assoc.
+Incoming interns at OR training day with Dr. Tom Robinson, Assoc.
 PD